-Closure won't stop data-harvest probe
+Data firm closure won't stop Facebook probe

-Cambridge Analytica: Closure "will not stop investigation"
+Cambridge Analytica: Closure 'will not stop investigation'

 The closure of Cambridge Analytica will not stop a probe into the firm's handling of millions of people's data, investigators have said.